A short history of the Corroboree Athletics club

 A note from Garry Stevens (President during the 2019-20 season).

-Corroboree turns 50 during the 2019-20 season which is a momentous occasion for our little club.
+Corroboree turned 50 during the 2019-20 season which is a momentous occasion for our little club.
 We have a filing cabinet stuck up the back of one of our containers and we knew there was ‘stuff’ in there but really didn’t know what.
 I made it my goal this off season to go through the filing cabinet to see what I could find to help us celebrate our Golden Jubilee year.
 I was fortunate to come across a letter in the 1998 files from a man called Eric Boyson and it seems it was he who got this whole ball rolling.
 I have transcribed his letter here, word for word and it goes like this…

 The Founding of Little Athletics